The Window Is Open: Why the Next 24 Months Define the AI Advantage in Real Estate

 There is a window open right now in commercial real estate.
 Not for a technology trend.
 Not for a new software category.
 For a structural advantage that compounds over time and becomes very difficult for late movers to close.

-The window will not stay open.
 The firms moving first are already building the foundation.
 The question is not whether this matters.
-It is whether your organisation moves in this window or waits until the gap is visible — at which point it is also very expensive to close.
+It is whether your organisation moves in this window or waits until the gap is visible, at which point it is also very expensive to close.

 Competitive advantages in real estate operations have historically been slow to establish and slow to erode.
 The profession runs on relationships, experience, and institutional knowledge that takes years to accumulate.
 Technology has improved specific tasks but has not changed the fundamental model: expertise lives in people, and expertise walks out when people leave.